 Probably the wealthiest neighbourhood in Victoria with lots of mansions.
 If you plan to be rich in the future and looking for a nice neighbourhood to settle down in: Rockland is your spot.
 Walk up to Cook & Rockland to grab one of Bubby Rose's delicious muffins and maybe a beverage while you're at it.
 Walk up on Rockland and visit the Government House's gardens, open till dusk.
 In case you haven't noticed, this neighbourhood is quite posh and therefore it should come as no surprise that you'll find Craigdarroch Castle and the Art Gallery of Greater Victoria there.
 Both are tourist attractions and great to visit.

-Technically it’s own municipality, Oak Bay is one of the most beautiful neighbourhoods on this list.
+Technically it's own municipality, Oak Bay is one of the most beautiful neighbourhoods on this list.
 Close to the beach, but also to downtown Victoria, this neighbourhood has all the British grandeur from the past, cute cafes and many eateries.
 Oak Bay is furthermore known for its beautiful hill parks, such as Anderson Hill Park or Walbran Park, which both offer stunning views of the Olympic mountain range.
-Last but not least, check out the Marina & Willows Beach for a nice afternoon by the water.
+Make sure to check out the Marina & Willows Beach for a nice afternoon by the water.
+Last but not least, we absolutely recommend visiting Cattle Point on a clear night.
+It's an urban sky park, meaning that there's almost no light pollution and there are great views of the night sky.

 Fairfield is close to town, but also close to beautiful Beacon Hill Park and of course - the ocean.